Originally posted on CityStink

 Change Order 2, totaling $836,228, is actually the aggregation of 13 component change orders, including a controversial $399,083 change to the HVAC system to increase air turns to 8 over the base design standard of 2.5.
 Augusta’s architect approved this change months ago.

 Some Augusta commissioners are grumbling because they confused “Guaranteed Maximum Price” with “Lump Sum.”
 In either contracting method there still would be change orders and they would be legitimate.
 The commissioners reticence to accept price increases because there is a price “guarantee” is a misunderstanding of the deal.

-When a change order like this one gets to the Board of Commisioners it generally is a fait accompli.
+When a change order like this one gets to the Board of Commissioners it generally is a fait accompli.
 This looks to be the case in this instance.
 Under the RW Allen contract, the city is already bound.
 Look at the dates and signatures on the change order.
 The master change order 2 is dated October 17, 2011 and is more than four months old!
 The component change orders have to be of even earlier vintage.
-RW Allen’s contract for the Tee Center spells out that change orders increase the contract price in Article 15.
-(See Document Here)
+RW Allen’s contract for the TEE Center spells out that change orders increase the contract price in Article 15.

 There is little doubt that RW Allen was given the authority to proceed.
 The City of Augusta’s architect/engineer, program manager, and city administrator have all signed the authorization.
-(See Document Here) Under the Tee Center contract, the commissioners have no real options.
+Under the TEE Center contract, the commissioners have no real options.